alefore/weblog/ten-years-of-edge.md

 But I think it makes sense.
-The contract of the future never changes: customers can add callbacks that the future will run when the value arrives (or immediately).
+The contract of the future never changes: customers can add callbacks that will run when the value arrives (or immediately).
-All callbacks will receive exactly the same value, when they run.
+All callbacks will receive exactly the same value when they run.

 The alternative would be to only return the object once all its parts are ready (i.e., rather than building an object